Generic name: cefpodoxime (SEF poe DOX eem)

 What other drugs will affect cefpodoxime?

 This list is not complete.
-Other drugs may interact with cefpodoxime, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect cefpodoxime, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 More about cefpodoxime